 Differential pressure monitoring

 The clean room will have its own pressure requirements.
-The air handling system maintain this particular pressure inside the clean room.
+The air handling system maintains this particular pressure inside the clean room.
 It is essential to have a pressure monitoring system for such cases.

 Environment monitoring is a general term covering most of the above parameters.
 Essentially temperature and humidity are part of an environment monitoring system.